T

 museum

-The oldest museum in Rajasthan, housed in the stunning Indo-Saracenic architecture of the Albert Hall.
-It displays a rich collection of artifacts including pottery, metalwork, carpets, and paintings.
+The state museum of Rajasthan, housed in the stunning Indo-Saracenic architecture of the Albert Hall.
+It displays a rich collection of artifacts, including pottery, metalwork, and paintings.

-• The building itself is a major attraction.
+• The building itself is as much an attraction as its contents.

 2. Midday